11 Best Open Source Web Browsers [Must-Know Alternatives]

 1. Firefox

 Firefox is one of the best open-source web browsers.
-It is available for Windows, Mac OS X, Linux, and other operating systems.
-It comes in two versions: Firefox for Windows and Firefox for Mac.
+It is cross-platform and is available for Windows, Mac OS X, Linux, and other operating systems.

-This powerful browser comes with built-in add-ons that let you customize how it looks and behaves.
+This powerful browser supports extensions via Mozilla’s Add-ons Store that let you customize how it looks and behaves.
 You can also download add-ons from third-party websites to improve your browsing experience.

 Firefox offers many options for customizing your web browser, including everything from themes to tab styles and more.